 Right.
-Like, you know there's this kind of, this sort of like resentment of your boss and resentment of your company, when you think about that sort of office space, kind of paradox.
+Like, you know there's this kind of resentment of your boss and resentment of your company, when you think about that sort of Office Space paradox.
 But the truth is people need jobs.
 Companies need sustainability.
 This goes back to that.
 We need to continue.
 You’re not going to get paid if the work doesn't happen, if the company doesn't get paid for the work happening and being done.
-Things don't progress, don't move forward if there's no productivity, and so to kind of redefine that and get everyone involved and to expose that fact is ultimately, I think, ultimately…That's really what I get excited about.
+Things don't progress, don't move forward if there's no productivity, and so to kind of redefine that and get everyone involved and to expose that fact is ultimately, I think, ultimately…that's really what I get excited about.

-Remote work, I think, is a way of kind of rethinking the relationship of workers to work in the future and the relationship of managers to workers and leadership and all that kind of stuff.
+Remote work, I think, is a way of rethinking the relationship of workers to work in the future, and the relationship of managers to workers, and leadership and all that kind of stuff.
 I think that stuff will translate to all sorts of workplaces, even the ones that can't go remote, because they've got these more tactile professions and that's the thing that's even more exciting.
 The real work is kind of the mechanics of it, but kind of rethinking the way that work works is really interesting and exciting.